 Alcohol dependency can lead to a deficiency in Vitamin B1, also called Thiamine, and a severe deficiency of this vitamin will result in the death of brain cells.
 Wernicke-Korsakoff Syndrome, or “wet brain,” occurs from the death of too many of these cells.
 Symptoms include loss of memory, lack of coordination, inability to learn new things, and having memories that never occurred.

-There are many other conditions and negative health effects that can happen from abusing alcohol.
+There are many other conditions and negative health effects that can happen from the brain’s response to alcohol.
 The Hayver platform provides an excellent way for people to help their friends and loved ones stay clean and sober, and essentially improves the success of addiction treatment programs by providing a strong after-care component for the continuous management of a person’s recovery.
+For more information, contact Hayver today at info(at)hayver.com.